 Although some women will have no scarring in the uterus as a result of an infection (only inflammation, which will reduce after antibiotic treatment), a positive result tends to indicate a higher risk of significant uterine scarring and adhesions.
 So we are more likely to recommend a hysteroscopy if your test result is positive.

 We’ve also noticed that women whose progesterone level is unusually low have tended to test positive for Chlamydia, which has led us to suspect that bacteria may be interfering with progesterone metabolism.
-Antibiotic treatment can address this, as can monitoring with blood tests, and, where necessary, increasing the dose of progesterone we use during an IVF or natural cycle.
+Antibiotic treatment can address this, as can monitoring with blood tests, and, where necessary, increasing the dose or type of progesterone used during an IVF or natural cycle.

 Some couples will find it upsetting to discover they have an infection, particularly if they have been together for many years.